slamora/brackets-wiki/Brackets-Development-How-Tos.md

 ## Application Init

 There are 2 primary events a module should listen to before querying or modifying the DOM.
 These events are defined in ``utils/AppInit``:
 * ``htmlReady`` signals when the initial DOM content of Brackets is loaded (a template that is rendered by Mustache to include translated strings).
-Once this event fires, it is safe to query for static DOM elements. _Note:_ extensions do not need to wait for this event; they are always loaded after it.
+Once this event fires, it is safe to query for static DOM elements. _Note:_ Extensions do not need to wait for this event; they are always loaded after it.
+Core modules must wait for this event before querying the DOM.
 * ``appReady`` signals when the core Brackets modules have initialized and when all extensions have finished loading.
-The initially open project and editors _may or may not_ be loaded by this point.
+The initially open project and the active editor/document loaded by this point.

 Do not rely on other events such as ``$(document).ready`` or ``window.onload``.

-The overall Brackets startup sequence unfolds as follows: _(note: this may change due to cleanup bug [#1951](https://github.com/adobe/brackets/issues/1951))_
+The overall Brackets startup sequence unfolds as follows:

 1. Load most third-party libraries (jQuery, LESS, CodeMirror, etc.)
 2. Load core Brackets modules
-3. Main static HTML structure created, then `htmlReady` fires
+3. Main static HTML structure created
-4. Key bindings and menus for core commands created
+4. Application-wide DOM event handlers are installed
-5. Initial project is loaded, populating folder tree (unless first launch)
+5. ``htmlReady`` event fires
-6. _Begin_ restoring working set and last open document (may complete at any later point)
+6. Extensions are loaded
-7. Extensions are loaded
+7. Initial project is loaded (file tree is populated, working set is restored then active document is opened)
-8. After all extensions loaded, `appReady` fires
+8. After the project is fully opened, `appReady` fires

-If a new version of Brackets is available, the update notification dialog may appear at any time after step 4.
+If a new version of Brackets is available, the update notification dialog may appear at any time after step 6.

 ## Asynchronous APIs ##